JoKneeMo/Plexidex/README.md

 Manually edit the file and add a new row for each *title;key*.
 You can get the key by browsing to *http://plexip:port/library/sections/*

 example: Movies;2

+### Page is outdated
+Append *?refresh* to the end of your URL *webserverpath/index.php?refresh*, then click a listing on the left to refresh it.
+This will need to be done for each listing.